nasa-jpl/ION-DTN/site-docs/docs/utilities.md

 2. TCA/TCC - Trusted Custody services (if enabled)
 3. BP - Bundle Protocol
 4. LTP - Licklider Transmission Protocol
-5. BSSP - Bundle Streaming Service Protocol (if enabled)
-6. CFDP - CCSDS File Delivery Protocol
+5. CFDP - CCSDS File Delivery Protocol
-7. RFX - Contact plan system
+6. RFX - Contact plan system
-8. SDR cleanup (unless `k` flag used)
+7. SDR cleanup (unless `k` flag used)
-9. IPC resources cleanup (unless `n` flag used)
+8. IPC resources cleanup (unless `n` flag used)

 **Scope:** `ionexit` operates on a single ION instance — the one associated with the current working directory.
 It does not affect other ION instances on the same host.
 In multi-node environments, each node must be shut down individually by running `ionexit` from that node's working directory, or use `killm f` to stop all instances at once.